core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Applications using ECDH (except X25519 and X448) based KEM in {{sec-derivation-pairwise}} are assumed to verify that a peer endpoint's public key is on the expected curve and that the shared secret is not the point at infinity.
 The KEM in {{Degabriele}} checks that the shared secret is different from the point at infinity, as does the procedure in Section 5.7.1.2 of {{NIST-800-56A}} which is referenced in {{sec-derivation-pairwise}}.

-Extending Theorem 2 of {{Degabriele}}, {{Thormarker}} shows that the same key pair can be used with X25519 and Ed25519 (X448 and Ed448) for the KEM specified in {{sec-derivation-pairwise}}.
+By extending Theorem 2 of {{Degabriele}}, {{Thormarker}} shows that the same key pair can be used with X25519 and Ed25519 (X448 and Ed448) for the KEM specified in {{sec-derivation-pairwise}}.
 By symmetry in the KEM used in this document, both endpoints can consider themselves to have the recipient role in the KEM - as discussed in Section 7 of {{Thormarker}} - and rely on the mentioned proofs for the security of their key pairs.

 Theorem 3 in {{Degabriele}} shows that the same key pair can be used for an ECDH based KEM and ECDSA.
 The KEM uses a different KDF than in {{sec-derivation-pairwise}}, but the proof only depends on that the KDF has certain required properties, which are the typical assumptions about HKDF, e.g., that output keys are pseudorandom.
 In order to comply with the assumptions of Theorem 3, received public keys MUST be successfully validated, see Section 5.6.2.3.4 of {{NIST-800-56A}}.
 The validation MAY be performed by a trusted Group Manager.
 For {{Degabriele}} to apply as it is written, public keys need to be in the expected subgroup.
-For this we rely on cofactor DH, Section 5.7.1.2 of {{NIST-800-56A}} which is referenced in {{sec-derivation-pairwise}}.
+For this, we rely on cofactor Diffie-Hellman as per Section 5.7.1.2 of {{NIST-800-56A}}, which is referenced in {{key-derivation-pairwise}}.

-HashEdDSA variants of Ed25519 and Ed448 are not used by COSE, see {{Section 2.2 of RFC9053}}, and are not covered by the analysis in {{Thormarker}}.
+HashEdDSA variants of Ed25519 and Ed448 are not used by COSE (see {{Section 2.2 of RFC9053}}), and are not covered by the analysis in {{Thormarker}}.
 Hence, they MUST NOT be used with the public keys used to derive pairwise keys as specified in this document.

 ## Message Segmentation {#ssec-message-segmentation}